rbaine/vb.NET_FTP/README.md

 # vb.NET_FTP
 Sample FTP functions in vb.net

 ftp.vb is a very simple wrapper for the .NET WEBREQUEST object.
+To use this wrapper, simply include the ftp.vb file in your project.

 This class will allow you to create an FTP object and perform the basic FTP file operations.
 * LIST (NLST)